-With the development of the Code of Conduct came also a training program for all existing employees.
-The training program was continued as mandatory for all new employees during their onboarding process and annual reminder and awareness training was conducted for all employees.
-To the extent deemed relevant, Welltec performs appropriate internal investigations into possible non-ethical behaviour by employees following internal controls or whistle-blowing.
-We have in continuation of the investigative findings applied consequences towards the employees when relevant and continued to strengthen internal communication in respect of compliance programs.
+Key Results in 2022 and Future Plans The Code of Conduct includes a training program for all existing employees.
+The training program was continued as mandatory for all new employees during their onboarding process and regular reminder and awareness training was conducted for all employees.

-To improve our efforts to facilitate sound business ethics, we have conducted two investigations into two matters and emphasize the use of our whistle-blower program.
-No case was submitted in 2021.
+To continually improve our efforts to facilitate sound business ethics, an externally supported compliance audit program has been launched to focus on awareness training and to encourage direct reporting on matters of concern and the use of our whistle-blower program.

 We have continued to conduct an anti-trust training program for all relevant employees also including more specific awareness building around areas of potential conflicts of interest.
+We will continue to work actively with human rights by conducting code of conduct training and spreading awareness.